Solihull has good public transport connections, with a comprehensive service and excellent accessibility to buses and trains.

 Solihull bus travel

-Information about bus services in and around Solihull can be found on the Network West Midlands website.
+Information about bus services in and around Solihull can be found on the Transport for West Midlands website.

 Here you will be able to search for: